JujuAdams/Chatterbox/docs/3.2/concept-actions-functions.md

 ```

 In this example, both `<<HideTheMoon>>` and `<<FlickerStars>>` are custom actions.

+Chatterbox actions (and functions) are called downstream of flow control functions such as `ChatterboxJump()` or `ChatterboxContinue()`.
+The scope of Chatterbox action calls is determined by the `localScope` parameter you specify when calling `ChatterboxCreate()`.
+If you don't specify `localScope` then the current execution scope when you called `ChatterboxCreate()` is used instead.

 There are three ways that custom actions can be used in Chatterbox; to swap between the different implementations set [`CHATTERBOX_ACTION_MODE`](reference-configuration?id=chatterbox_action_mode) to one of the following (the default is option `1`):
 - `1` Treat actions as expressions